Antonio-Villarreal/Deep-Learning-For-Dummies/README.md

 ### Model 1 (UNET)

-- [Introduction](https://colab.research.google.com/drive/1JtiTqwKPBe32qh8M7xIPlP4ZMS9MxLqM?usp=sharing) to using the UNET architecture and PyTorch Lightning for image segmentation
+- [Oxford Pets](https://colab.research.google.com/drive/1JtiTqwKPBe32qh8M7xIPlP4ZMS9MxLqM?usp=sharing) is a dataset with numerous types of pets and usesd a UNET architecture in PyTorch to segment images (no PyTorch Lightning).

 # Courses